With Davis out, Lakers fall to Pistons 107-92 - WTMJ

 AP Sports Writer

-DETROIT (AP) — Blake Griffin scored 23 points and the Detroit Pistons took advantage of Anthony Davis’ absence Thursday night in a 107-92 victory over the Los Angeles Lakers.
+Blake Griffin scored 23 points for the Pistons, who are having a strange week that has included wins over the 76ers and Lakers but a loss to Cleveland in between.

-LeBron James had 22 points and 10 assists, but only two of those points came after halftime.
-The defending champions have lost back-to-back games, the first losing streak of any kind for the Lakers since before last year’s playoffs.
+“I thought we were really good,” Griffin said.
+“I was proud of the way everybody played.”

-Davis was out with a right quad contusion, and Los Angeles — which lost by a point at Philadelphia on Wednesday night — faded in the fourth quarter against the Pistons.
+James had 22 points and 10 assists.
+The Lakers lost by a point at Philadelphia on Wednesday night, and now the defending champions are on their first losing streak of any length since before last year’s playoffs.

 Detroit led by one before Griffin’s 3-pointer with 6:54 remaining started a 16-0 run.
 The Lakers went nearly seven minutes without scoring.